ZeusCTF/ThreatAnalysis/README.md

-This project is designed to showcase simplified demonstrations of previous cybersecurity threats for educational purposes.
+This project is intended to explain various techniques employed by malicious actors, alongside analysis of "real" malware samples.
-The goal is to allow users to understand and analyze the tactics, techniques, and procedures (TTPs) employed by cyber adversaries.